Deconstructing the Origins of Interfacial Catalysis: Why Electric Fields are Inseparable from Solvation: Results

 \subsection{Phenol Electric Field: Statics and Dynamics}

 As indicated earlier, one of the main goals of this study is to investigate with classical empirical potentials, how the electric field on the phenol moiety is tuned and affected by environmental factors.
 To this end, we begin by first comparing how the electric field on an O-H bond in liquid water compares to that of the hydroxyl group of the phenol.
 Figure \ref{fig:Edistrib}a) illustrates the distribution of the electric field on the center of the O-H of a water molecule in the bulk.
-We observe that the average field is $(1.7 \pm 0.4) \times 10^{10}$ V/m consistent with previous studies examining electric fields in both bulk water using different water models \cite{Reischl20022009}, as well as in water around amino acids \cite{jong2018}.
+We observe that the average field is $(1.7 \pm 0.4) \times 10^{10}$ V/m consistent with previous studies examining electric fields in both bulk water using different water models \cite{Reischl20022009,skinner2004,skinner2008,skinner2018}, as well as in water around amino acids \cite{jong2018}.

 Moving to the electric field on the phenol, we compared the behavior of the fields and the corresponding fluctuations along the hydroxyl group for a single phenol in the bulk, at the interface and a situation consisting of 25 phenol molecules at the surface which corresponds to a surface access of 0.7 molecules/nm$^2$ consistent with those probed in previous experiments by Tahara and co-workers.
 Curiously, we observe that the electric field distributions are essentially the same - the average field is $(1.2 \pm 0.4)\times 10^{10}$ V/m in all three cases.
-Besides, the electric field of the phenol is smaller than that compared to the one experienced by a water molecule in the bulk by 30\%.
+Besides, the electric field experienced by the phenol is 30\% smaller than the field experienced by a water molecule.
 Thus, in this particular case, the electric fields of the phenol at the air-water interface are not particularly different from those experienced by water molecules in the bulk and furthermore, they are also not modulated or affected by the creation of phenol clusters/aggregates at the surface of water.

 In order to probe deeper into the origins of the electric field distributions previously discussed, we determined the electric field separated into its contributions arising from different water molecules as a function of distance from the phenol (see Figure \ref{fig:Edistrib} b).
 We observe that for all the three systems involving phenol in different environments, the electric field has a peak below 5\AA{} and subsequently decays and becomes weaker on a larger length scale.
 This indicates that it is essentially the water molecules within the first one or two solvation shells that contribute the most to the electric field on the phenol.